 Live-Action Explainer Video Software

 Live-action explainer videos are real-life situations with live people.
-They can be just talking-head videos with annotations, or short movies with a plot and actors like the example below:
+They can be just talking-head videos with annotations, or short movies with a plot.

 To create a live-action video, you need a camera and video editing software.
 Some of the holistic tools we’ve compiled combine three options at once: they allow you to record, edit, and share videos.
 Check out our short list and find a solution that meets your requirements.